Garuda Purana: Contents: Pretakhanda

-Contents: Brahma Khanda
+Contents: Brahmakhanda

-Available only in the Venkateswara Edition of the Garuda Purana, it has 29 chapters in the form of an interlocution between Krishna and Garuda, on the supremacy of Vishnu, the nature and form of other Gods, description of the shrine of Venkateswara at Tirupati and other Tirthas there.
-While speaking about the supremacy of Vishnu and the nature of other gods, it criticises some of the Advaitic doctrines (like Upadhi, Maya, Avidya) and upholds the doctrine of Madhvacharya's school; a distinctive feature which is scarecely observed in any other purana.
+Available only in the Venkateswara Edition of the Garuda Purana, the Brahmakhanda has 29 chapters in the form of an interlocution between Krishna and Garuda, on the supremacy of Vishnu, the nature and form of other gods, and the description of the shrine of Venkateshvara at Tirupati and other Tirthas there.
+While speaking about the supremacy of Vishnu and the nature of other gods, it criticises some of the Advaitic doctrines (like Upadhi, Maya, and Avidya) and upholds the doctrine of Madhvacharya's school; a distinctive feature which is scarcely observed in any other Purana.

 The form and the contents of this section prove its later origin, a fact further substantiated by the absence of any reference to this section in other Puranas such as the Narada Purana.